autonity/docs.autonity.org/content/docs/delegators/bond-stake/_index.md

 See the [staking section](/concepts/staking/) to understand the concepts behind bonding and unbonding.

+{{< alert title="Note" >}}
+You can only bond stake to a validator that is in an `active` state at the time of the bonding request.
+Bonding requests to a validator in a `paused`, `jailed`, or `jailbound` state will revert.
+This constraint ensures stake can only be delegated to validators in a state eligible for selection to the consensus committee, maximising the amount of bonded stake available to secure the network.

+You can determine the state of a validator using the `aut validator info` command; if the validator is `active` the `state` field has the value of `0`.

+No such state constraint applies to unbonding.
+You are able to unbond stake from a validator in any state, i.e. `0`: active, `1`: paused, `2`: jailed, `3`: jailbound.
+{{< /alert >}}

 ## Prerequisites

 - A running instance of [`aut` <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/aut) configured to [submit a transaction from your account](/account-holders/submit-trans-aut/).